rmeyerth/slop-site/blog/2023-06-09-release/index.md

     return "expr ';' expr ';' expr";
 }
 ```
-One final note about this is the addition of a new interface called TokenCallback.
-This provides a method with a callback to the parent
+There is also the addition of a new interface called TokenCallback.
+This provides a method with a callback to the parent token.
+Why would we do
-token.
-Why would we do this?
+this?
 Well, on each iteration of the loop, we would want to call back to the parent token to invoke the body token.
-This is
+This is achieved through
-achieved through a functional interface and subsequent lambda function.
+a functional interface and subsequent lambda function.
 Here is the process function code of the ForToken:
 ```java
 @Override
 public List<Token<?>> process(SLOPParser parser, SLOPContext context, SLOPConfig config) {